Post Image

 Google also released a mobile companion for Google AI Studio, tentatively called “Build Anything.”
 Available on both iPhone and Android, the app lets developers test Gemini API prompts, review outputs, and iterate on AI workflows from their phones.

 For product teams building AI features, this underscores a broader trend: AI development is becoming a multi-device activity.
 Designers need to plan for workflows that start on desktop and continue on mobile — and vice versa.
-If you’re building apps across multiple platforms, Adalo‘s no-code app builder lets you design, build, and publish database-driven apps to the Apple App Store, Google Play Store, and web from a single project, enabling rapid iteration across devices.
+Consistent design systems and shared component libraries are the foundation for this kind of cross-platform consistency.

 Whether you’re building an AI chatbot, a data analytics dashboard, or any product with generative AI features, the Gemini redesign offers concrete takeaways:

-2. Design for multi-modal input from the start
+2. Design for Multimodal Input from Day One

 Users expect to interact with AI through text, images, voice, and file uploads.
 Designing for only one input mode limits adoption.
-Plan your user interface to accommodate multiple input types from day one.
+Plan your user interface to accommodate multiple input types from the start.
+This is exactly the approach UXPin Forge takes, accepting text prompts, image uploads, and URL-to-UI conversion to generate designs from your own component library.

 Prototyping AI-powered interfaces introduces challenges that static mockups can’t address.
 You need to simulate dynamic content, conditional flows, multi-state components, and real-time feedback loops.